OPKG Package Manager

 This will show all the available packages with kmod-usb

-in their name or description as follows:
+in their name or description:

 root@Omega-539F:/# opkg list | grep -i kmod-usb